 Fortunately for us, the Cascade Mountains are only an hour’s drive from Seattle.
 Downhill skiing is available at 4 resorts at the Snoqualmie Summit.
 Online reservations are required to keep the crowds down.
 Cross country skiers and snow shoers can rent gear and ski on 50K of groomed trails at the Summit Nordic Center.
 It is located 3 miles east of the downhill ski area.
 If you have your own gear, you can also ski or snowshoe at Cabin Creek with a Discover Pass for $10, available online.
 The Cabin Creek parking lot can fill up fast, so get there early.
 Gear rental is also available at Ascent Outdoors.

 Get cozy!
-Many guests enjoy staying “in the Inn” and enjoying our on-site amenities including our extensive movie collection, in-room gas fireplace, jetted tub, lake views, cooked-to-order breakfast delivered to the room, and complimentary wine and homemade cookies and snacks.
-Optional add-on's include a fruit and cheese plate or our late checkout package.
-We hope to pamper you and help make your stay at the Greenlake Guest House in Seattle both fun and safe.
+Many guests enjoy staying “in the Inn” and enjoying our on-site amenities including our cooked-to order breakfast, extensive movie collection, in-room gas fireplace, jetted tub, lake views, and complimentary wine and homemade cookies and snacks.
+Optional add-on's include a fruit and cheese plate or our popular Welcome to Seattle Package.